Website icon Xpert.Digital

 Exclusion criteria for the construction of ground-mounted photovoltaic systems

-The construction of such systems in the following protected areas is excluded because the project is not or cannot be brought into line with the protective purpose:
+The construction of such facilities in the following protected areas is prohibited, as the project is not compatible with the conservation purpose or cannot be made compatible:

-🢂 We will keep you updated here about further developments in Brandenburg!
+🢂 We will keep you updated on further developments in Brandenburg here!

 With Xpert.Solar we offer consulting services for companies that are planning a photovoltaic system for a flat or pitched roof - even without roof penetration!